smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/numeric-vs-character.md

 ## Using Numeric Compression with Dynamic Variables

-The SETDYNVAR command supports a parameter labeled CMPNUM (\"compress numeric\") that tells the SETDYNVAR command program to store only numeric digits, or integers (0 - 9) that are contained in the VALUE parameter.
+The SETDYNVAR command supports a parameter labeled CMPNUM ("compress numeric") that tells the SETDYNVAR command program to store only numeric digits, or integers (0 - 9) that are contained in the VALUE parameter.
 This CMPNUM parameter is used only during the process of storing the VALUE that is provided as the SETDYNVAR command is executed.